lolo8304/coding-challenge/no-30/readme.md

 ```

-try without pure :
+try without pure : kills your PC
 ```lisp
 (fib 100)
 ```

 or with plugin.
-The plucking is embedded in the run time interpreter to return cash results for same parameters
+The plugin is embedded in the run time interpreter to return cached results with same parameters

 ```lisp
 (pure fib)